onflapp/LinCastorBrowserPlugins/docs/index.md

 ENCODED_TEXT => the selected text encoded using url encoding
 ```

+# Support for shell scripts and Automator workflow

+Besides AppleScript, LinCastor browser supports [shell script or workflow plugins](https://github.com/onflapp/LinCastorBrowserPlugins/tree/master/script_templates).

+Shell script will receive the URL as first command line parameter, with rest of the variables passed though STDIN.
+For bash/zsh you can simply do `eval cat` to make these variables available to your script.
+Other scripts like perl, python or nodejs will have to parse the STDIN on their own.

 # Where do I find the Scripts folder?

 The scripts folder is under your home folder **Library/Application Scripts/com.onflapp.LinCastor-Browser**